AgilData/open-sharding/libmyospfacade/src/README.txt

 Usage is "ruby setup.rb [5.0|5.1]" where the argument is the version of the mysql client to use; 5.0 or 5.1.

+** If using sudo to run setup.rb, use the -E option so that the script has access to the PWD environment variable **

   This directory needs to be on the library path ahead of the native mysql driver so that applications load it instead of the native driver.
 To do this, export LD_LIBRARY_PATH=/usr/lib/myosp/ in the application's environment.